Wednesday, November 8, 2023

 But let me try again here...

 If one digs into the origins of current conventions employed in the design and play of wargames at the club, or in the classroom, kitchen, drawing room, parlor, library, man cave or church basement, one inevitably runs into the name Dr. Johann Christian Ludwig Hellwig.
 It’s my contention that the modern wargame as we know and recognize it today really originated with the publication of his book Versuch eines aufs Schachspiel gebaueten taktischen Spiels von zwei und mehrern Personen zu spielen in Leipzig in 1780.
 At the time, you could probably also pick up a copy around Christmas in Brunswick.
 Either way, it’s the first appearance of something, of a game, that concerns itself with and regulates with written rules the things we use today to model war operations and make games or simulations.
-Before Hellwig, wargames were just chess variants.
+Before Hellwig, wargames were just variants of chess or Go type games.

 As soon as I learned that this game existed I wanted to play it or at least understand how it was played and so spent a good bit of time looking for an English version of the rules.
 I searched and searched but couldn’t find one anywhere.
 Failing that, I decided to start translating them for myself, realizing along the way that other people might want to read them too.
 I’ll admit, I thought that with all the new smart translating software out there now that this would be an easy project.
 I was very wrong.